adjust/dev-docs/docs/react-native/recording/callbacks.md

 ::::{dropdown} Example

-In this example, we set up a callback function `eventFailure` and register it as a **failure** callback.
+This example demonstrates how to created a callback function `eventFailure` and register it as a **failure** callback.
 The function logs the event failure message.

 :::{tab-set-code}